 For cohorts processing we consider days, weeks and months by calendar.

 All custom events that you send to the GameAnalytics servers under the same user are counted for a cohort (not just their first occurrence for the period specified in the cohort).

 - Granularity buttons – each metric has a preset of granularity and aggregations available.
 If a metric or aggregation is not available for a particular metric, it is most likely not characteristic to it.

-- Metric picker – Choose any of the custom events instrumented to analyse them by cohorts.
-This is ideal for analysing things like time to first purchase of a specific store item to how fas users reach a certain level.
+- Metric picker – Choose any of the custom events instrumented to analyze them by cohorts.
+This is ideal for analyzing things like device level retention to how many users reach a certain level.